 During the visitor season, opportunities to see the deer are available on our organised walks and deer safaris.
 Details can be found here.

 Designated walks allow visitors to explore the 3,000-acres grounds and take a closer look at prominent landmarks, such as the monument to Coke of Norfolk and the obelisk.
 The National Cycle Network route 1 – Wells and Holkham circuit – passes through the park from the north to south gates.
 This ride is a 10 mile circular route for cyclists and walkers.
 To see a map of the circuit click here.
 Various cattle grids are located in the park.
 Pedestrians and cyclists are advised to use the gate or stile at each location and not to cross the cattle grid.
+Please be aware that the park is part of the working estate and there will be light traffic.

 Dogs are welcome but must be kept on a lead at all times, to avoid disturbing vulnerable wildlife.
 During the visitor season, well behaved dogs are allowed in our shop, only assistance dogs are allowed in the hall.
 During warm weather please do not leave your dog in your vehicle.
 Dog waste bins can be found at various locations in the park.